 Use of specific tests for patients with speech and language disorders.

-Olfactory loss is a disability that can be assessed using subjective tests.
-Olfactometry is not only effective in the primary study of olfaction but can also be a useful tool in the detection of central disorders such as Alzheimer's or Parkinson's disease.
+Olfactory loss is a disability that can be assessed through the use of subjective tests.
+Olfactometry is not only effective in the primary study of olfaction, but can be a useful tool in the detection of central disorders such as Alzheimer's or Parkinson's disease.

-With gustometry we assess the existence of an excessive sensitivity to flavours (hypergeusia).
+With gustometry we evaluate the existence of an excessive sensitivity to flavors (hypergeusia).

 Objective tests that demonstrate the existence or not of an arousal reaction to the olfactory or gustatory stimulus.